A Refuge for Hollywood’s Elite: Costa Rica’s Nosara

 The Gilded Iguana offers private or group yoga classes, a day spa, a bar and restaurant, a surf club and surf school, and airport transfers.
 Photography by Andres Garcia Lachner.

-This part of Costa Rica was overlooked by mainstream travellers when the country first became fashionable with Americans.
+This part of Costa Rica was overlooked by mainstream travelers when the country first became fashionable with Americans.
 Its development, in the late 1960s, was founded on an induced kind of purification: the promise of renewal.
 That’s when the American property developer Alan Hutchison bought up blocks of Nosara and peddled them to time-poor, stressed-out New York professionals in publications like the American Medical News.
 “Truly, wouldn’t you like to run away here to this garden of ours?” an advertisement asked of its readers in 1973, adding, “In all truth isn’t it a sort of self-destruction to accept without demur (as maybe you do) the dank cheerless clutch of winter cold — the wintry faces of cheerless people?”
 East Coasters arrived in shorts and bikinis ready for their new life.

 Long before them, Nosara was home to the Chorotegas, who lived here for a millennium and a half.
 When the Spanish arrived in the 16th century, the Chorotegas were forced off their land and many were sent to Panama to work the Spanish silver mines.
 Their piece of paradise, with its coastal mountains and chalky-white sand beaches, was converted into large cattle ranches and deforested to allow the animals easy grazing.

 When the first American surfers discovered Nosara in the early 1970s, just after Hutchison did, the landscape was barren.
 But the waves were untouched: fast and furious, the best in all of Costa Rica.
-Within a few years, word had spread and more surfers arrived, searching for the perfect wave.
+Within a few years, word had spread, and more surfers arrived, searching for the perfect wave.
 Three cattle ranches were sold, providing 1,200 hectares of prime land.
 At the time, electricity was available for a few hours a day, provided you had access to a diesel generator, and a trip to the shops took two and a half days, if you had your own horse.
 The first dirt road wasn’t built until 1979.

 Fast-forward four decades or so and the electricity is of the on-the-grid variety and my phone coverage is better than it is where I live.
 But most expats still seem to hail from America’s East Coast — the sort of people who worked hard to make their millions and are now trying to claw back the years it took to get them there.
 In 1984, the Costa Rican government deemed the region a wildlife refuge, securing Nosara’s future as a drop-out zone for every wannabe hippie.
 It became the Central American HQ for the renewal generation, a place where you could live cheaply, right by the sea.
 But looking around, I doubt that anyone actually does.